vipul2802/o365hq.com/content/blog/What are the benefits of using Virtual Machines In Azure.md

 **Regions**.
 The location of your VM in Azure can affect your costs.

-**Operating system Licensing costs**.
+**Operating system licensing costs**.
 You can get benefits if you already have on-premises licenses which can be used while deploying a VM to the cloud.

 **Time**.
 Using auto-shutdown for your virtual machine (VM) is a great practice, especially when you only require the VM during specific time periods.
 Auto-shutdown allows you to schedule a specific time for your VM to power off automatically.
 This helps you avoid unnecessary costs and ensures that the VM is only active when needed.

 **Subscription**.
 The type of subscription which you use in Azure can potentially save you money.
 If your workloads are not continuous it’s better if you stick with pay as you go Plan.
 If you have continuous workloads which are going to run for a specific time like 1 year, or 3 years you can go for Reserved Instances in Azure to get discounts.
 Choosing between PAYG and Reserved Instances is all about finding the right balance between flexibility and cost savings.
 If your workloads are intermittent or variable, PAYG ensures that you only pay for resources when they are in use.
 On the other hand, if you have predictable, long-term workloads, RI can help you secure substantial discounts and optimize your budget.

 **Additional features**.
 When deploying multiple virtual machines (VMs) in Azure, you'll likely require additional resources like Virtual Networks and Load Balancers to ensure proper network connectivity and load distribution.
 These additional components may result in additional costs, and it's essential to consider them when planning your infrastructure.
-For estimating the running costs of VMs or other Azure services, you can use the Microsoft Pricing Calculator.
+For estimating the running costs of VMs or other Azure services, you can use the [Microsoft Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
 This tool allows you to input various configurations, such as VM size, storage type, region, and duration of usage, to get an accurate estimate of the associated costs.

 ![What are the benefits of using Virtual Machines in Azure?](/img/VM4.png)